fkaduk/kobodeck/README.md

     is [still required by the Wallabag API][password requirement of the API]

-Also note that some commandline flags are hardcoded in the `usr/local/wallabako/wallabag-run` script.
+Also note that some commandline flags are hardcoded in the `wallabag-run` script.
 To modify those, you will need to modify the file in the `KoboRoot.tgz` file or hack the kobo to get commandline access.
 See the [troubleshooting](#troubleshooting) section for more information.